google/go-cloud/internal/docs/pubsub/design.md

     // ackID is an ID for the message on the server, used for acking. ackID AckID

-    // sub is the Subscriber this message was received from. sub *Subscriber
+    // sub is the Subscription this message was received from. sub *Subscription
 }

 type AckID interface{}